Student Research Grants

 - Have your faculty mentor complete the Faculty Recommendation Form (Word 2007 required to complete form).

-- Submit both signed forms together, as a packet, to Dr. Russell Pfau in Science room 213H or 203 or by campus mail at Box T-0100.
+- Submit both signed forms together, as a packet, to Linda Sanders in person at the Dick Smith Library Room 140 or by campus mail at Box T-0460.

 - Documents without original signatures will not be accepted.